Mudbill/JeXiMeL/README.md

 for(Element child : secondChild.getChildren()) {...}
 ```

+I guess that about sums it up, really.

 ## Other

 Why did I make this when there are already well established XML parsers for Java, even built-in?
 Maybe I'm stupid.
 I just felt like it.
 I guess I like doing things my way, and this was perhaps another chance for me to learn more through experience.